Strategy of human resources

 Stress may be seen as a cross to bear.
-We may be even more aware of it and sensitised too it because we are told about it all the time by people who are trying to sell their stress counselling.
-Some people thrive on stress and caricature themselves by it.
+We are becoming increasingly aware and sensitised to it now because we hear about it all the time by people such as counsellors.
+Some people thrive on stress as it boosts their energy levels.
 Others find that there are more stressors than they can cope with.

 · down-sizing and out-sourcing

-Some stress is essential for each of us but this varies greatly.
-Stressors are everywhere and these demands can build up until theey are beyond out ability to balance or tolerate them.
+Although a certain amount of stress is essential, this varies greatly according to each individual.
+Stressors are everywhere and can build up until they are beyond our ability to balance or tolerate them.

 In the human body, mental and physical tension or stress is a response to danger.
 We become more aware and ready - fight, duck, run.
-In a high-tech, fast moving, cut and thrust world, we face persistent pressures which our bodies must cope with and and respond to.
+In a high-tech, fast moving world, we face persistent pressures which our bodies must cope with and respond to.
 The body may act as though under attack.
-Over the long-term the body's resources can be drained by stress and may contribute to:
+In the long-term, the body's resources can be drained by stress and may contribute to increased:

 · heart disease, ulcers, back pain, skin disorders

-A person can cope well with one type of pressure may their performance deteriorating with long-term exposure or increases in pressure leading to sleepless nights, tiredness, loss of concentration, panics, mistakes and irritability and withdrawal.
+Although a person may be able to cope well with one type of pressure, their performance deteriorates with long-term exposure or increases in pressure leading to sleepless nights, tiredness, loss of concentration, panic, mistakes, irritability and withdrawal.

-· audit stress levels and identify and reduce problem stressors.
+· evaluate stress levels to identify and reduce stressors

-It became apparent that Company practices and Policies impact on seafarers’ families in a number of important respects.
+It is apparent that Company practices and Policies have an impact on seafarers’ families in a number of important respects.
 The most obvious of these relate to wages, leave periods, and length of contract.

-Company policies in relation to training demands during leave periods and the communication facilities offered to seafarers at sea also had an impact on family.
+In addition, company policies in relation to training demands during leave periods and the communication facilities offered to seafarers at sea also have an impact on families.

-In order to create the conditions to reduce the distance between staff and families, Finaval will evaluated best practices that could be successfully developed.
+In order to create the conditions to reduce the distance between crew and their families, Finaval will evaluate any best practices that could be successfully implemented.

-Finaval pay attention on subjects concerning acculturation models or strategies such as assimilation, integration, as well as on issues of cultural retention, maintenance and intergenerational socialization at the board of the ship.
+Finaval pays attention to subjects concerning acculturation models or strategies such as assimilation, integration, as well as on issues of cultural retention and intergenerational socialization on board the ship.

-A particular importance must be paid to the ethnic origin of seafarers, traditional culture and traditional values that influence organizational culture at the board of the ship like food preferences, cultural transmission and socialization, as well as ethnic organizations and community governance.
+Particular importance must be paid to the ethnic origin of seafarers, their traditional culture, and any traditional values that influence organizational culture on board the ship like food preferences, cultural transmission and socialization, as well as ethnic organizations and community governance.

-For these reason Finaval defines Corporate Social Responsibility (CSR) as the commitment of business to contribute to sustainable economic development, working with employees, their families, the local community and society at large to improve their quality.
+For these reasons, Finaval defines Corporate Social Responsibility (CSR) as the commitment of businesses to contribute to sustainable economic development, working with staff, their families, the local community and society at large to improve quality.

 Briefly these include the following: